-- First, this home business space must be your principal place of business.
+Principal Place of Business.
+First, this home business space must be your principal place of business.
 If your home is the only place where you do business, it's easy to say it's your principal place of business.
 If you do business from home and also from another location (an office, maybe), the relative importance and amount of time you spend at each location matters.
-This is considered on a case-by-case basis, so talk to your tax professional if you aren't sure.
+This is considered on a case-by-case basis.

-- Second, and the most important criterion to be able to deduct home office expenses, is that the space you claim must be used both regularly and exclusively for business purposes.
-That means you can't do anything else in that space at any time, and you must use it on some regular basis.
+Regular and Exclusive Use.
+Second, and the most important criterion to be able to deduct home office expenses, is that the space you claim must be used both regularly and exclusively for business purposes.
+That means you can't do anything else in that space at any time, and you must use it on a regular basis.

 Calculating Your Home Office Space

 The second step in taking a home business deduction is to calculate your home office space for expense deduction purposes.
 The calculation is done on IRS Form 8829.

 First, you must calculate the part of your home used regularly and exclusively for business.
 You can use the percentage method (dividing the home office square footage by the total home square footage) or, if all rooms are approximately equal, divide the number of rooms used for business by the total number of rooms.